chabucher/Bounded_Buffer/README.md

 Significant portion of code modified/used from Professor Justin Okun of California State University Fullerton, Spring 2017, CPSC 351.

 Code meant to be compiled and ran on Ubuntu Mate, i386 32-bit OS.

-"Make" creates the executable: assignment3.
+"Make" creates the executable: bounded_buffer